zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/examples/bionemo-esm2/pretrain.md

 # ESM2 Pretraining

-This readme serves as a demo for pretraining [ESM2](https://www.science.org/doi/abs/10.1126/science.ade2574) from scratch with [UniProt](https://www.uniprot.org/) sequences.
+This tutorial serves as a demo for pretraining [ESM2](https://www.science.org/doi/abs/10.1126/science.ade2574) from scratch with [UniProt](https://www.uniprot.org/) sequences.

 The ESM2 model is a transformer-based protein language model that was pretrained on masked language model (MLM) task.
 The objective is to recover the original amino acid types of the perturbed locations from the rest of the protein sequences.
 Through pretraining, ESM2 learns the evolutionary information in protein sequences similar to conservation analysis and Pott's model, and predicts the optimal mutations on any given protein sequence.